ctrlAndrei/Deposit-inventory/README.md

 # Deposit-inventory
-App for managing inventory list
+App for managing inventory list.
 Items in the list can be manually edited or they can be added by scanning the item's barcode